-- (a) QUIZZES: We will have a weekly quiz on most Fridays (see the Calendar).
-The quiz will be right out of your homework, so it will be critical that you do the homework before Fridays!
-The best eight out of the ten quizzes will be taken for a total of 20% of the overall grade. - Because you can drop two of the quizzes, there will be no make-ups.
-Use your two drops wisely!
+- (a) QUIZZES: We will have a weekly quiz on most Thursdays (see the Calendar).
+We will drop the two lowest quiz scores, and the resulting average will account for 20% of the overall grade. - Because you can drop two of the quizzes, there will be no make-up quizzes, so use your two drops wisely!
 Student athletes need to make arrangements in advance of missing quizzes or exams. - (b) EXAMS: We will have three exams and a final exam.
-The exam dates will be: Thursday, Sept 29, Thursday, October 27, and Friday, Nov 18.
+The exam dates will be: Thursday, Sept 20, Thursday, October 18, and Thursday, Nov 15.
 These dates will not change, so make your plans appropriately.
-Make special note of the exam on right before Thanksgiving Break.
+Make special note of the exam on right before Thanksgiving Break, and note when your final exam is scheduled before making your travel arrangements.
 Overall, the exams will make up 60% of the overall grade (equally weighted).